repjackson/jan3/notes.md

 requests equals points
 chart difference.  so rate of change is the comparitive metric.  green/red  percent difference over last week/month competition for office, franchisee, global ranking, per serviceoffice page view start i dashboard

+you're only allowed to talk to tori through the site and no styling.  everything is done through database.  they don't like it they change it.
+I'm the world builder.